WebOrigami/docs/src/content/language/scope.md

 When Graph Origami evaluates the formula for `index.html`, it will evaluate the expression `greet(name)`.
 To resolve those references, it walks up the tree, considering the following graph nodes in term:

-1. The graph defined by `site.vfiles`: defines `name` and `index.html = greet('name')`.
+1. The graph defined by `site.graph`: defines `name` and `index.html = greet('name')`.
 The latter implicitly defines a virtual file called `index.html`.
-1. The graph defined by the `src` folder: defines `assets`, `greet.js`, and `site.vfiles`.
+1. The graph defined by the `src` folder: defines `assets`, `greet.js`, and `site.graph`.
 The `greet.js` file is text, but implicitly defines a virtual value called, `greet`, which is the actual exported JavaScript function.
 1. The graph defined by the project's top-level folder: defines `package.json`, `ReadMe.md`, and `src`.
 1. The graph defined by Graph Origami's built-in functions.

-When looking for `greet`, Graph Origami doesn't find that key in the first graph (the contents of `site.vfiles`), so it moves up a level to the `src` folder.
+When looking for `greet`, Graph Origami doesn't find that key in the first graph (the contents of `site.graph`), so it moves up a level to the `src` folder.
 There it _does_ find `greet`, so the search ends.

 As with block scoping in programming languages, in graph scoping the search only goes "up" the graph.
 If you want to go back deeper into the graph, you must make an explicit reference using paths:

-- If a formula in `site.vfiles` wants to reference the image `image1.jpg`, it will have to do that as `assets/image1.jpg`, because `assets` is in scope but `image1.jpg` isn't.
+- If a formula in `site.graph` wants to reference the image `image1.jpg`, it will have to do that as `assets/image1.jpg`, because `assets` is in scope but `image1.jpg` isn't.
-- A formula in `site.vfiles` can obtain its own project name via `package.json/name`, because `package.json` is in scope.
+- A formula in `site.graph` can obtain its own project name via `package.json/name`, because `package.json` is in scope.

 ## Project structure can determine what's public

 Graph scope lets you use the file system structure of your project as one way to configure what's available to your own code as well as what's available to end users.

 You can take advantage of graph scope to hide internal details.
-If the little project defined above publishes the virtual contents of `site.vfiles`, a user will be able to browse to `index.html` — but will not be able to see `greet.js` or `ReadMe.md`.
+If the little project defined above publishes the virtual contents of `site.graph`, a user will be able to browse to `index.html` — but will not be able to see `greet.js` or `ReadMe.md`.

 ## Comparison with block scope in programming languages